-People typically shy away from sprouted garlic, veggies, and seeds.
-Some think it doesn't look good or they don't see the benefits of going that extra step.
-Many tend to associate growths with spoilage or think it's all-around weird in appearance or texture.
+People typically shy away from sprouted veggies and seeds.
+Some don't like their appearance or aren't aware of their benefits.
+Many tend to associate sprouts with a lower value, or think they have a weird look or texture.

-Although it's true that the medicinal plants mentioned below are wonderful, they can get even better with a little patience and an open mind.
+Although it's true that the medicinal plants mentioned below are already powerful, they can get even better with a little patience and an open mind.
 Whether sprouting them yourself or purchasing sprouts from the store, find out why this method has become so popular.

 Sprouted whole grain flour contains 10 to 20 times the nutrients of processed whole grain flour.